IDBR18/unity-ubuntu-theme/README.md

-# unity-ubuntu-20.04-theme
+# Vritra theme for Ubuntu 20.04
-My custom theme for my Ubuntu Desktop
+Theme based on yaru